 I initially joined INSTANDA at the end of 2014 as a web designer where my focus was on implementing the look and feel of client projects.
 This was when INSTANDA was taking its first steps and the breadth of flexibility and functionality was in its infancy.

 I soon developed a keen interest in working closer with software development.
-Instead of being constrained by certain technology, we were creating our own, and that brings an enormous amount of flexibility.
+Instead of being constrained by certain technology, we created our own, and that brings an enormous amount of flexibility.
 The empowerment and decision-making that this entails was very attractive to me and what led me to this role.

-How our clients interact with the INSTANDA is just as important as the technical capabilities of the platform itself.
+How our clients interact with INSTANDA is just as important as the technical capabilities of the platform itself.
 That’s why we’ve introduced four core principles that our design improvements seek to achieve, and these are: